MarkhamLee/internet-and-iot-data-platform/etl_pipelines/finnhub/README.md

 ### Finnhub ETL container

 #### What's here?
-A container for pulling stock price data from the Finnhub API and then writing that data to InfluxDB.
+An ETL container for pulling stock price data from the Finnhub API and then writing that data to InfluxDB.

 #### The Data
 The Finnhub API provides the folowing data points: